This article was first published on 7 July 2018 and was updated on 7 January 2020.

 For example, instead of waiting for a direct bus, a commuter could take a feeder bus to the nearest interchange before continuing their commute by train or another bus without paying extra.

-This means that your fare depends on how far you travel, and the AMTP will likely suit you better if you travelled longer distances.
+This means that your fare depends on how far you travel, and the AMTP will likely suit you better if you travel longer distances.

 How Often Do You Travel?